braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 ---
-nav_title: Gmail Promotions Tool
+nav_title: Gmail Promotions Setup
-article_title: Gmail Promotions Tool
+article_title: Gmail Promotions Setup
 page_order: 8
-description: "This reference article cover the Gmail promotions tool and how to use Braze to help you build the card from our product."
+description: "This reference article covers how to use Braze to help you build the Gmail mobile promotions card from your email campaign."
 channel:
   - email